Scholarships

 Scholarships assist students in paying for their college education.
 Scholarships do not have to be repaid.
 Generally, scholarships are a form of financial aid awarded to students with special qualifications, such as academic, athletic, or artistic talent.
 Scholarships may be set up to support a specific type of work like community service or support an underrepresented group of students.

 Through funds donated to the CVCC Foundation, Inc. by individuals, families, and community groups, numerous permanent scholarships have been established to assist CVCC students.
-Students should submit an online application or contact the Foundation Office at (828) 327-7000, ext.
+Students should contact the Foundation, located in the CVCC Executive Offices building (next to Main Campus), at (828) 327-7000 ext.
 4282.

 The North Carolina Community Colleges Scholarship Guide